Download Cliver.Parser_usage_sample.zip - 163.14 KB

 This article presents a solution that eliminates these problems.

-In this article will be used term regex tree.
-It means 'tree of regexes' (that's a construction of superposed regexes) and so differs from 'tree of the regex`s components' that can be meant in another writings.
+In this article, we will use the term regex tree.
+It means 'tree of regexes' (that's a construction of superposed regexes), and so differs

 Parsed data tree is a tree-like structure returned by Cliver.Parser as a result of parsing by a regex tree.